Fafà Picault: Philadelphia Union

-On May 1, 2019, Picault scored his first goal of the 2019 season in a 2–0 win over FC Cincinnati.
+On 1 May 2019, Picault scored his first goal of the 2019 season in a 2–0 win over FC Cincinnati.
 During the regular season, Picault made 32 appearances, scored four goals, and recorded four assists as the Union finished 3rd in the Eastern Conference to qualify for the playoffs again.
 Facing off with the New York Red Bulls in Philly's opening game of the playoffs, Picault came off the bench and scored in the 78th minute to level the score at 3.
 He then got the assist on Marco Fabián goal in extra time as the Union won 4–3.
 In Philadelphia's next match, Picault got the start, but was unable to replicate his heroics as the Union lost 2–0 to Atlanta United.

 FC Dallas

-On November 26, 2019, Picault was traded to FC Dallas in exchange for $300,000 of 2020 General Allocation Money.
-He made his Dallas debut on February 29 in a 2–0 win over the Philadelphia Union.
-On August 29, Picault scored his first goal for Dallas in a 3–2 win against Minnesota United.
+On 26 November 2019, Picault was traded to FC Dallas in exchange for $300,000 of 2020 General Allocation Money.
+He made his Dallas debut on 29 February in a 2–0 win over the Philadelphia Union.
+On 29 August, Picault scored his first goal for Dallas in a 3–2 win against Minnesota United FC.
 Two days later he was named to the MLS Team of the Week.
-On October 31, Picault scored twice and picked up an assist to give Dallas a 3–0 win over the Houston Dynamo, a performance that saw him named to the Team of the Week for the second time of the season.
+On 31 October, Picault scored twice and picked up an assist to give Dallas a 3–0 win over the Houston Dynamo, a performance that saw him named to the Team of the Week for the second time of the season.
 In a shortened season due to the COVID-19 pandemic, Picault played in 18 of a possible 23 regular season games while scoring three goals and adding two assists.
 He helped Dallas finish 5th in the Western Conference and qualify for the playoffs.
-Picault started both of Dallas's playoff games as they reached the Conference Semifinals, where they lost 1–0 to the Seattle Sounders.
+Picault started both of Dallas's playoff games as they reached the Conference Semifinals, where they lost 1–0 to Seattle Sounders FC.